 In order to do that you need to know how to view the services and correctly determine which ones you need to look at.
 Windows has a built-in tool to view all available services on the system.
 Go to Control Panel > Administrative Tools > Services, alternatively type Services.msc into Start or the Win+R Run dialog.
 From there you can view or configure service behavior.

 One issue with the Windows Services console is it does not visually differentiate between services used by Windows itself and services installed by other software.
 There are hundreds of services in this window and you have no option of sorting the entries by the manufacturer or hiding services you probably shouldn’t touch.
 That makes it more difficult for users to know what services can safely be reconfigured and what could cause even bigger problems if messed around with.
-Thankfully there are ways to make it easier for the user to identify Windows services that are not used by Windows or do not belong to Microsoft software.
-Here are seven options for you to try.

 1. Windows System Configuration Tool